- Original Pdf: pdf

-- Abstract: Recent breakthroughs of large-scale pretrained language models have shown the effectiveness of self-training for natural language processing (NLP).
+- Abstract: Recent breakthroughs of pretrained language models have shown the effectiveness of self-supervised learning for a wide range of natural language processing (NLP) tasks.
 In addition to standard syntactic and semantic NLP tasks, pretrained models achieve strong improvements on tasks that involve real-world knowledge, suggesting that large-scale language modeling could be an implicit method to capture knowledge.
 In this work, we further investigate the extent to which pretrained models such as BERT capture knowledge using a zero-shot fact completion task.
-Moreover, we propose a simple yet effective weakly supervised training objective, which explicitly forces the model to incorporate knowledge about real-world entities.
+Moreover, we propose a simple yet effective weakly supervised pretraining objective, which explicitly forces the model to incorporate knowledge about real-world entities.
 Models trained with our new objective yield significant improvements on the fact completion task.
-When applied to downstream tasks, our model also achieves consistent improvements over BERT on four entity-related question answering datasets (average 2.7 F1 improvements on WebQuestions, TriviaQA, SearchQA and Quasar-T) and a standard fine-grained entity typing dataset (i.e., 5.7 accuracy gains on FIGER), establishing several new state-of-the-art.
+When applied to downstream tasks, our model consistently outperforms BERT on four entity-related question answering datasets (i.e., WebQuestions, TriviaQA, SearchQA and Quasar-T) with an average 2.7 F1 improvements and a standard fine-grained entity typing dataset (i.e., FIGER) with 5.7 accuracy gains.